xlnwel/model-free-algorithms/algo/off_policy/readme.md

 Distributional DQN(aka., c51) is not included since it is extremely hard to fine-tune, and IQN could be a perfect replacement of it.

-For these algorithms in atari, please refer to my [another project](https://github.com/xlnwel/atari_rl)
+For these algorithms on atari, please refer to my [another project](https://github.com/xlnwel/atari_rl)

 ### TD3